Copyright© Ute Grabowsky / photothek.net

-Social situation Poverty and food insecurity on the rise again
+Social situation Reducing poverty and food insecurity

 Brazil launched the world's biggest poverty reduction programme and a large-scale social housing programme.
 In addition, large parts of the country were connected to the power grid and headway was made on reforming land rights.

 While comprehensive social protection programmes mitigated the impact of the pandemic, this simultaneously increased many households' dependence on public transfers.
-Moreover, these activities – just like the financial assistance for enterprises (see  Economic situation) – drove up government debt.
+Moreover, these activities – just like the financial assistance for enterprises (see Economic situation) – drove up government debt.
+According to the World Bank, striking the right balance between protecting the poor and ensuring sustainable public finances will be a key policy challenge in the years ahead.

 Extreme inequality

 The differences in the distribution of property and income between the regions and between different groups within the Brazilian population are considerable.
-Brazil’s Gini coefficient (External link) – a measure of income inequality – is one of the highest in the world.
-Indigenous and Afro-Brazilian population groups are especially socially and economically disadvantaged.
+Brazil's Gini coefficient (External link) – a measure of income inequality – is one of the highest in the world.
+Indigenous and Afro-Brazilian communities are especially socially and economically disadvantaged.

-As at: 19/01/2023
+As at: 28/06/2024